dvdlvc/MyGitHub/README.md

 4- The file .m is inspired by Peyre and Cuturi (2019) and it generates Figure 2 (optimal transportation of Gaussians mixture)

+5- The file [KLvsW.m](https://github.com/dvdlvc/MyGitHub/blob/Saddlepoint_MeasureTransportation/KLvsW.m) compares the hyperbolic geometry related to the KL divergence to the Euclidean geometry realated to 2-Wasserstein distance on the manifold of Gaussians.

 ## Additional info
 - Author of the R codes: Davide La Vecchia.
 - Creation date: May 2020.